Find out why Literacy Footprints is the perfect guided reading system for your classroom.

 When reading new text, how can we “make it easy for students to be successful at getting the message” and, at the same time, create a powerful opportunity for the construction of an integrated processing system?
 (Grades K–2)

-Analyzing running records during guided reading helps you assess students and what they need.
-Explore how to use running records to determine what your Emergent and Early students need next.
-(Grades K–2)
+Analyzing Running Records during guided reading helps you assess students to decide what they know and what they need to learn next.
+Explore how to use running records to determine what your Emergent and Early students (Levels A-I) need next.
+(Grades K/1)

 Your kids are great readers and thinkers—but sometimes the state test results don’t show it.
 Learn how to create powerful guided reading lessons and test questions that form a bridge between guided lessons and the types of questions students face on state tests.
 (Grades 3–5)

 By investing in teachers’ knowledge and instructional practices, we can build capacity and encourage teachers to identify as literacy leaders in their schools and districts.
 Using a job-embedded professional development model, we will look at a framework for literacy coaching that includes peer observations, discussions facilitated by a literacy coach, and an emphasis on teaching decisions in guided reading.
 (For literacy coaches and school administrators)

 THE CLOSEST AIRPORT is Bradley International Airport (BDL), located in Windsor Locks, CT.
 This airport is approximately 55 minutes from the Institute site.